-Estimating the standalone selling price (SSP) of goods and services is a critical part of Step 4 of the revenue model.
+Estimating the standalone selling price (SSP) of goods and services is a critical part of Step 4 of the revenue recognition model.
 Entities allocate consideration to the performance obligations in a contract on a relative SSP basis.
 To estimate SSPs, entities typically look to observable prices for the most reliable evidence (ASC 606-10-32-32).
 However, during the COVID-19 pandemic, entities may notice significant fluctuations in observable prices, which are likely to impact internal SSP estimates.
 Although entities should not adjust the SSP of goods and services in existing contracts, consideration in new contracts should be allocated according to SSPs that reflect the most current information available.
-Consequently, entities will find contemporaneous documentation to be critical in justifying SSP estimates in the current environment.
+Consequently, entities will find contemporaneous documentation critical in justifying SSP estimates in the current environment.
 For more information, see the RevenueHub articles Standalone Selling Prices and Case Study: Transaction Price Allocation.

 Step 5: Recognize Revenue When or As Performance Obligations Are Satisfied

-Revenue Recognized Over Time
+Revenue Recognized over Time

 For contracts in which revenue is recognized over time, COVID-19 may change the timing of revenue recognition.
 Entities must use the input or output method to measure their progress toward completion, which determines the amount of revenue they may recognize.
 For more information, see Input vs. Output Methods.

 Many projects are likely to be delayed by COVID-19, which naturally delays the progress of revenue recognition under the input or output methods.
 In addition, COVID-19 has affected many supply lines, which may increase the cost of procuring certain materials.
 A change in materials prices could impact the timing of revenue under the input method because the costs incurred would deviate from expected costs.
-Entities may need to adjust the total expected costs of the contract in order to calculate the percentage of costs already incurred relative to total costs.
+Entities may need to adjust the total expected costs of the contract to calculate the percentage of costs already incurred relative to total costs.
 All changes to these types of estimates should be accounted for prospectively.
 For more details, read Revenue Recognition Over Time.

 Impairment of Receivables and Contract Assets